-Man avoids prison for threatening vaccine bill supporter
+Man avoids prison for threatening vaccine bill sponsor

 Bennett also sentenced Varnum to two years of court supervision.
 Sentencing guidelines called for a sentence ranging from no prison time to six months in prison.

-Varnum said he has listened a recording of his threatening phone call and heard a side of himself that he never knew existed.
+Varnum, 43, of Westminster, said he has listened to a recording of his threatening phone call and heard a side of himself that he never knew existed.

 “I made the worst mistake of my life,” he said.

+“I’m just wondering why,” she said.
+“That’s a law that I am supposed to be notified.”

+A spokeswoman for U.S. Attorney Robert Hur’s office didn’t immediately respond to a text message seeking comment on Wilson’s statement.
+Assistant U.S. Attorney Kathleen Gavin told the judge that “as far as I know” the congresswoman had been notified of Varnum’s guilty plea and sentencing.

-Varnum, 43, of Westminster, Maryland, pleaded guilty in February to making a threat in interstate communication, a charge punishable by a maximum of five years in prison.
+Varnum pleaded guilty in February to making a threat in interstate communication, a charge punishable by a maximum of five years in prison.

-On June 26, 2019, Varnum used his cellphone to call the Congress member’s Florida district office and left a profanity-laden voicemail message in which he threatened to travel to Miami and kill the lawmaker “if you do that bill.”
+On June 26, 2019, Varnum used his cellphone to call one of Wilson’s district offices and left a profanity-laden voicemail message in which he threatened to travel to Miami and kill her “if you do that bill.”

 His voicemail didn’t specify which bill.
 About 12 minutes later, however, Varnum posted a Facebook message that included a photograph of an American flag and the words, “H.R.
 2527 Vaccinate All Children Act 2019.”
-That legislation, sponsored by a Florida Democrat, called for states to require students in public elementary or secondary schools to be vaccinated.
+That legislation, sponsored by Wilson, called for states to require students in public elementary or secondary schools to be vaccinated.

 “Holocaust has begun!”
 Varnum wrote, according to a U.S. Capitol Police special agent’s affidavit.